portabletext/react-portabletext/README.md

   )
 }

-const YourComponent = (props) => {
+const components = {
-  return (
-    <PortableText
-      value={somePortableTextInput}
-      components={{
   types: {
     image: SampleImageComponent,
     // Any other custom types you have in your content
     // Examples: mapLocation, contactForm, code, featuredProjects, latestNews, etc.
   },
-      }}
+}

+const YourComponent = (props) => {
-    />
+  return <PortableText value={somePortableTextInput} components={components} />
-  )
 }
 ```